YashavikaSingh/rl_sequence_modeling_blog/index.md

 4. **Moderate complexity**: Not too simple (like CartPole) but not too complex (like humanoid), making it ideal for method development
 5. **Standardized evaluation**: Part of D4RL, ensuring fair comparisons across papers

-### Pretraining Process

-Both models were pretrained on offline trajectory data from the HalfCheetah medium-quality dataset:
-- **DT**: Trained to predict actions conditioned on return-to-go values
-- **TT**: Trained to model the joint probability distribution over state-action-reward sequences

-ntion patterns and decision-making processes (as done in this project)

 ---